 - The plugin includes an option to automatically hide password protected products and categories from the navigation menu.

-- You can also use the plugin to protect WooCommerce categories in other ways, for example by marking them as private so that only logged in Editors and Administrators can access them.
+- You can also use the plugin to protect WooCommerce categories in other ways, such as restricting them to specific logged in users or user roles.
+Skip ahead to Method 5 for details.

-- Unlike methods #1 and #2, if you protect a WooCommerce category using this plugin then it will automatically be hidden from your main shop page.
-The products within the protected category will be hidden too, so you can list them within a members-only area of your site without anyone else being able to see them.
+- Unlike methods #1 and #2, password protected WooCommerce categories are automatically hidden from the main shop page.
+The products within the protected category will be hidden too.
+This lets you list them within a members-only area of your site without anyone else being able to see them.

-Once you have installed and activated WooCommerce Password Protected Categories on your WooCommerce website, go to Products > Categories in the WordPress admin and password protect your members-only categories.
+First, install and activate WooCommerce Protected Categories on your WooCommerce website.
+Next go to Products > Categories in the WordPress admin and password protect your members-only categories.

 Next, give the password to your members and your members-only WooCommerce store will be complete.